SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/06-FETCH.md

 Now let us head to the view​.

-There is no need for a separate .js file for one-time use​.
+We can directly embed a `<script>` element, as there is no need for a separate JavaScript file for one-time use​.

 ```html
 <!-- index.html -->